 In James Joyce’s most famous work ‘Ulysses’, Leopold Bloom quips that a good puzzle would be to cross Dublin without passing a pub.
 Clever ad man that he is, Bloom is always coming up with brilliant ideas and this is another: the world’s first anti-pub crawl.
 The puzzle stumped Dubliners for years.
 Until 2011 when it was solved by software developer Rory McCann.
 Six years on Dublin.ie decided to check out the route to see if it’s still pub-free.
 But before we got started, we wanted to talk to an expert – preferably someone who’d done the route before.
 We f

-Sweny’s – The worst pharmacy in the city Tucked away on Lincoln place, in the heart of Dublin’s south inner city, is Sweny’s pharmacy.
+The people, places and things that make Dublin special.
+Tucked away on Lincoln place, in the heart of Dublin’s south inner city, is Sweny’s pharmacy.
 It was made famous by the James Joyce novel, Ulysses.
 Sweny’s is no longer a working pharmacy, but a key part of Dublin’s culture and nostalgia.
 It’s run by volunteers to maintain its original 1850’s Victorian style – made obvious by the mahogany counter and old glass cabinets outlining the room.
 Shelves of unopened medicine bottles and old photographs sit in the cabinets, still waiting to be collected.
 The original chemists sign is still intact, proving that this place has not lost its charm!

 Remember where the fairy tale of Little Red Riding Hood took place?
 Or Hansel & Gretel?
 Well, these days, it’s not stories of the deep, dark woods parents try to spook their children with, but the bright lights of the city.
 Maybe they’re afraid of them growing up too quick, of venturing out into the big wide world.
 It’s all futile, however, because for a kid reared out in the suburbs, the ambition always is to be able to go into town one day, sans parents.
 It was interesting speaking to one such teen, Eric, now at the ripe old age of 16, to see how much has changed and how much has stayed the same.
 He recalled with us he and his friends’ first excursion, and ex